 The relationship between the Wi-Fi receivers (clients) and a broadcaster is first-come-first-served.
 On top of that, many broadcasters might take the slowest client's speed as the effective rate of all connected clients on the same band (5GHz or 2.4GHz).

-When an access point reaches its capacities in the mount of simultaneous active clients it can handle, a newly active client will need to wait for its turn.
-(Many clients can stay connected, but only so many can be active at the same time.)
+When an access point reaches its capacities in the amount of simultaneous active clients it can handle, a newly active client will need to wait for its turn.

 This wait time depends on how slow the currently active ones are and how much data they need to transmit.
-But in any case, when you have a lot of slow devices, bad efficiency is inevitable.
-That’s because the access point will not do anything about a new (possibly much faster) client until it’s done with one of those it has at hand.
+But in any case, bad efficiency is inevitable when you have a lot of slow devices.
+That's because the access point will not do anything about a new (possibly much faster) client until it's done with one of those it has at hand.

 Again, that's first-come-first-served.

-You might have experienced long checkout lines in a big store, like Costco.
+You might have experienced long checkout lines in a big store like Costco -- a giant chain grocery store anyone with a family in the US would know.
 Everybody might have same-size shopping carts, but some are full of small items while others are half-full or even close to empty.